Field installation for commercial security projects can be a pain to manage, as many integrators know all too well.

 7. Punch List Management

 A punch or “snag” list can help integrators and customers wrap up a project by bringing anything that doesn’t meet contract standards into compliance.
+Security best practices recommend that integrators and customers review this list with a fine-tooth comb.

 With this misunderstanding in place, it’s easy for a punch list to become its own project that touches all other projects within the contract and leads to scope creep as integrators take on additional, non-contracted work.